vmasrani/pyjanitor/paper/manuscript.md

 ## Abstract

 The `pandas` library has become the de facto library for data wrangling in the Python programming language.
 However, inconsistencies in the `pandas` application programming interface (API), while idiomatic due to historical use, prevent use of expressive, fluent programming idioms that enable self-documenting `pandas` code.
-Here, I introduce `pyjanitor`, an open source Python package that provides an API layer on top of the `pandas` API. `pyjanitor` makes heavy use of method chaining, prioritizing verbs as method names and arguments in the same style as the R package `dplyr`.
+Here, we introduce `pyjanitor`, an open source Python package that provides an API layer on top of the `pandas` API. `pyjanitor` makes heavy use of method chaining, prioritizing verbs as method names and arguments in the same style as the R package `dplyr`.
 This provides consistency in the API design, while also matching idioms that end-users would be accustomed to.
-Here, I also show a side-by-side comparison of code to accomplish the same data processing tasks, and outline generalizable principles for data processing API design.
+Here, we also show a side-by-side comparison of code to accomplish the same data processing tasks, and outline generalizable principles for data processing API design.

 ## Introduction